dekoza/mtgpl/docs/_sources/MRD.rst.txt

 :mtgtip:`Thought Prison<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/0/409087ef-8232-489c-8b98-b601bb0a47a4.jpg?1562141833|https://scryfall.com/card/mrd/261/thought-prison?utm_source=api>`
    Imprint — When Thought Prison enters the battlefield, you may have target player reveal their hand.
 If you do, choose a nonland card from it and exile that card.

-   Whenever a player casts a spell that shares a color or converted mana cost with the exiled card, Thought Prison deals 2 damage to that player.
+   Whenever a player casts a spell that shares a color or mana value with the exiled card, Thought Prison deals 2 damage to that player.

 :mtgtip:`Timesifter<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/6/561cab0e-8874-4534-bf79-0c1488a9f0a5.jpg?1562144325|https://scryfall.com/card/mrd/262/timesifter?utm_source=api>`
    At the beginning of each upkeep, each player exiles the top card of their library.
-The player who exiled the card with the highest converted mana cost takes an extra turn after this one.
-If two or more players' cards are tied for highest cost, the tied players repeat this process until the tie is broken.
+The player who exiled the card with the highest mana value takes an extra turn after this one.
+If two or more players' cards are tied for highest, the tied players repeat this process until the tie is broken.

 :mtgtip:`Titanium Golem<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/d/8defd53c-3792-4ed3-aee9-cffda2b8a8b6.jpg?1562150543|https://scryfall.com/card/mrd/263/titanium-golem?utm_source=api>`